(Updated for 2022)

 Also, ask yourself if you plan to give this kind of video testimonial for this company.

 RED FLAG #4 – Reviews.
 Reading good reviews can be reassuring.
 Reading bad reviews can help you avoid bad dentists.
 Keep in mind that bad reviews are a part of any public business.
 And to be fair, in medical, it is hard to please everyone.
-However, you should still read into reviews for doctors/clinics.
+However, you should still read the reviews for doctors/clinics.
 Don’t get discouraged by a few bad reviews because as you start to research, you’ll find that most dental clinics anywhere in the world that have a lot of customers have a couple of bad reviews.
 However, you can still get a good feel for how many there are and what exactly they were for.

 Use your own knowledge and understanding of human psychology when reading other peoples reviews.
 You can never know for sure what is true on the internet…you can only use your best judgment to try to understand each one.
 Read the doctors responses to negative reviews and think about if it was handled professionally.